konglingteng97/alpha/README.md

 ## 3. Run the simulation

-- Recommand: Execute alpha in 'batch' mode from macro files
+- Recommand: Execute alpha in 'batch' mode from macro files.

+- You are able to change the parameters by editing run.mac

 > ./alpha run.mac